 University Canada West

-Class sizes are small—usually 28 students or fewer—to maximize the interaction between professor and student.
 The university offers four terms per year, accommodating students who wish to study at a faster pace.
-Of approximately 6,000 students enrolled per term, about 10 per cent study online; 90 per cent are students from more than 100 countries.
+Of the more than 10,000 students enrolled per term, about 10 per cent study online; 90 per cent are students from more than 110 countries.

 Canada West was founded by former University of Victoria president David Strong in 2004 but became part of an educational conglomerate in 2008.
 Since 2014, the school has been owned by Global University Systems, an international network of private higher-education institutions.

-An on-campus bachelor’s degree costs $8,010 per year for domestic students and $18,270 for international students.
-The MBA can be completed in less than two years or in up to five years if pursued part-time.
-The full cost of the MBA is $25,740 for domestic students and $36,840 for international students.
+An on-campus bachelor’s degree costs $9,210 per year for domestic students and $19,200 for international students.
+The MBA can be completed in less than two years or in up to five years if pursued part time.
+The full cost of the MBA is $28,305 for domestic students and $38,700 for international students.